Estimating Mixed Memberships with Sharp Eigenvector Deviations: Experimental results

 \subsection{Simulations}

-On simulated data, we compare the relative error ($\|\hat{\bTheta} - \bTheta\|_F / \|\bTheta\|_F$) of different methods, averaged over $10$ random runs in a range of parameter settings.
-In particular, we investigate their sensitivity to the cluster-connection matrix $\bB$, and finally to negative eigenvalues of $\bB$.
+In this section, we investigate the sensitivity of \OurAlgo and competing algorithms to the Dirichlet parameter $\balpha$, the number of communities $K$, the sparsity control parameter $\rho$, and to the eigenvalues of $\bB$.
+Our simulated graphs have $n=5000$, unless specified otherwise.
+We show the relative error ($\|\hat{\bTheta} - \bTheta\|_F / \|\bTheta\|_F$) of different methods, averaged over $10$ random runs in a range of parameter settings.
 The largest row-wise relative error has similar trends.
-By default, we set $n=5000$.
-We include more simulation results involving the Dirichlet parameter $\balpha$, the number of communities $K$ in the Appendix (Section~\ref{sec:suppsimu}).
+Further results for varying $\bB$ are presented in the Appendix (Sec~\ref{sec:suppsimu}).